 So is friendship the secret sauce to a lasting marriage?
 The truth is I am fascinated by the institution of marriage- the ability to live, breath and exist in the same space for so many years with the same person and find your happily ever after.
 As kids we are spoon-fed ridiculous fairy tales some of which were conjured up by a man named Disney (who I might add was never married himself which begs the question- who the hell was he to tell anybody what happily ever after was supposed to be?!) and so many of us have a cockeyed view of what marriage and happily ever after is truly supposed to look like.

-Fourteen years later he has decided to hang up his stethoscope for good.
-Has his decision impacted what I perceived to be my happily ever after?
+12 years after we married he decided to hang up his stethoscope for good.
+Did his decision impact what I perceived to be my happily ever after?
 In a way yes- not having that financial security which I thought was a given and was part of the happily ever after picture I’d painted at 25 was initially disconcerting.
 But his decision and his need to grow and evolve and find his passion have also inspired me to dig deep and resurrect my goals that kind of took a backseat to his career.
 I think, half the battles of maintaining your happily ever after in a marriage is realizing that it is FLUID, and that in a marriage as life throws you those unexpected curve balls- you will need to adjust your attitude and plan accordingly- and yes, your version of happily ever after.
 And sometimes, when you least expect it, that happily ever after while perhaps not Walt Disney’s version, can be almost as magical.

 I look at this couple who I’m sure had their share of marital issues and yet 40 years later they are still together…so tell me- have you had to redefine your version of happily ever since you got married?